grafana/agent/docs/operation-guide.md

 in configuration with the exception of what they scrape. `remote_write` configs may also differ in the order which endpoints are declared, but the unsorted `remote_writes` must still be an exact match.

+In the shared Instances mode, the `name` field of `remote_write` configs is ignored.
+The resulting `remote_write` configs will have a name identical to the first six characters of the group name and the first six characters of the hash from that `remote_write` config separated by a `-`.

 The shared Instances mode is the new default, and the previous behavior is deprecated.
 If you wish to restore the old behavior, set `instance_mode: